sparkfun/SparkFun_LoRaSerial/docs/quick_start.md

 ## Additional Documentation

 The LoRaSerial products are described in the [introduction](http://docs.sparkfun.com/SparkFun_LoRaSerial/intro/).
 The [radios](http://docs.sparkfun.com/SparkFun_LoRaSerial/hardware_overview/) support several [operating modes](http://docs.sparkfun.com/SparkFun_LoRaSerial/operating_modes/).

 * [Point-to-Point](https://docs.sparkfun.com/SparkFun_LoRaSerial/operating_modes/#point-to-point) with guaranteed delivery or the link breaks
-* [Multipoint](https://docs.sparkfun.com/SparkFun_LoRaSerial/operating_modes/#multipoint), two or more LoRaSerial radios, is best for realtime applications but uses broadcast datagrams that may be lost
+* [Multipoint](https://docs.sparkfun.com/SparkFun_LoRaSerial/operating_modes/#multipoint), two or more LoRaSerial radios, is best for real-time applications but uses broadcast datagrams that may be lost
 * [Virtual-Circuit](https://docs.sparkfun.com/SparkFun_LoRaSerial/operating_modes/#virtual-circuits) supports multipoint with guaranteed delivery or the link breaks.
 This mode uses a special serial interface.

 Enter [command mode](http://docs.sparkfun.com/SparkFun_LoRaSerial/at_commands/) to change modes and adjust the parameters for that mode of operation.
-[Training ](http://docs.sparkfun.com/SparkFun_LoRaSerial/training/) is the process to distribute the set of parameters from a server radio (server=1) to the other client radios (server=0).
+[Training](http://docs.sparkfun.com/SparkFun_LoRaSerial/training/) is the process to distribute the set of parameters from a server radio (server=1) to the other client radios (server=0).
 Training can be done one radio at a time or multiple radios at once.

 The green LEDs by default display a received signal strength indication.
 The more LEDs that are on the better the signal.
 However other [LED patterns](http://docs.sparkfun.com/SparkFun_LoRaSerial/led_states/) are available to provide more data on the radio behavior.

 Occasionally, SparkFun may release new firmware for LoRaSerial.
 The [firmware update](http://docs.sparkfun.com/SparkFun_LoRaSerial/firmware_update/) procedure enables you to load the firmware into the LoRaSerial radio.
 Advanced users may also want to [build](http://docs.sparkfun.com/SparkFun_LoRaSerial/firmware_build/) the [open source LoRaSerial firmware](https://github.com/sparkfun/SparkFun_LoRaSerial).

 ### Hardware Documentation